University Counseling Centers: Pros and Cons to Consider

 - Are designed to help the public and students at the same time by providing student counselors with real-world training and the public with affordable counseling.

 Something that’s important to understand about these programs is that seeing a student doesn’t mean you get low-quality counseling.
-These clinics have many safeguards in place to ensure that clients who come there aren’t getting sub-par services.
+These clinics have many safeguards in place to make sure that clients aren’t getting sub-par services.

 What Are University Counseling Clinics Like?